pluginoptimizer/plugin-optimizer/README.txt

 = 1.0.6 = March 2021
 * The MU plugin will always be the same version as the main file
+* Plugin Optimizer now works with WordPress in a subfolder
+* View Details on the Plugins page fixed

 = 1.0.5 = March 2021
 * The MU plugin will get updated on any plugin update